 The turkey burgers are simple and easy.
 Once you have the sweet potatoes in the oven, start the broccoli, then the burgers.
 Using a pound of organic ground turkey, form 5-6 patties.
 You can add spices to the turkey and mix it all together before you make the patties, or simply sprinkle over the top once you form the patties (less time and still flavorful).
 Lemon thyme, basil, and parsley are delicious together, along with a bit of garlic.
 Cook the burgers over medium heat for about 5-6 minutes per side, making sure they are cooked through.

 Serve burgers with a gluten-free bun, over a lettuce leaf wrap, or alone topped with avocado and red onion.
-Plate with the broccoli and sweet potato fries.
+Plate with broccoli and sweet potato fries.

 This soup is delicious warm or cold, perfect in any weather.
 Make it ahead and dinner is ready in a flash.
 Find our own recipe here.

 Quinoa & Roasted Veggies

 Roasted veggies are a dish I make often and keep in the refrigerator.
 They are delicious served hot or cold.
 Simply choose your favorite veggies.
 Hit the Farmer’s Market and find an abundance to choose.
 Peel and chop into small bite-sized pieces, all relatively the same size so they’ll cook evenly.
 Toss with olive or coconut oil.
-Spread out on a baking dish, bake for 20-30 minutes at 400º.
+Spread out on a baking dish, and bake for 20-30 minutes at 400º.
 Ovens vary so check after 20 minutes – veggies should be softened and easy to bite.
 Let cool or serve warm.

 Prepare the quinoa by boiling 1 cup of quinoa in 2 cups of water, after rinsing the quinoa quite well.
 Once boiling, turn off the heat and let sit covered for 15 minutes.
 Fluff with a fork.
 Squeeze ½ a lemon into the quinoa and add a handful of chopped fresh parsley.
 Stir well.